MICOM 2000 Digital Word Processor

 (by Z. Stachniak)

 In 1967, Stephen Dorsey founded Automatic Electronic Systems (AES) in Montreal to develop electronic devices for industrial remote-control applications.
-Five years later, AES introduced the world’s first all-in-one programmable word processor -- the AES-90.
+Over the six years, AES developed, among other products, its own minicomputers (the AES-80 and AES-80C) and the world’s first all-in-one programmable word processor — the AES-90.
+Until the mid-1980s, digital word processors remained the company's main line of business, sold around the world.

 Micom 2000